Joseph Fayrer: Select Bibliography

-In Popular Culture
+In popular culture

-Dr. Fayrer appears as a supporting character in the 1977 Hindi film "Shatranj Ke Khilari", directed by Satyajit Ray and based on the short story of same name by Munshi Premchand.
+Fayrer appears as a supporting character in the 1977 Hindi film "Shatranj Ke Khilari", directed by Satyajit Ray and based on the short story of the same name by Munshi Premchand.
 In the film, he is seen having a discussion with Sir James Outram about the annexation of Oudh by the East India Company.
-He is been played by Indian theatre director and teacher Barry John.
+He is played by Indian theatre director and teacher Barry John.